-This unique property has three kms of road frontage to Dr Pages Road and the central hill of 100 acres has views to Mt Cooroy, surrounding hills and the Cooloola Sand Blow.
+The property has three kms of road frontage to Dr Pages Road, with the central hill area having views to Mt Cooroy, surrounding hills and the Cooloola Sand Blow.
 Approximately five to six kms of the permanently running Kin Kin creek forms the back boundary, with an extensive riparian strip and patches of genuine rainforest.
 The existence of the extremely rare and endangered Coxen's Fig-Parrot habitat has been identified amongst the variety of trees on the property and over 130 different bird species have also been documented with colonies of platypus and fish varieties located in several areas of the main creek.

-The property is currently running a Droughtmaster breeding herd with a new set of galvanised steel stock yards, two x 2000 gal plus one 5000 gal concrete stock water tanks and an abundance of water.
+The property is currently running a Droughtmaster breeding herd, there is a set of relocatable galvanised steel stock yards, 600 metres of 63ml heavy duty industrial plastic water pipe, together with large filters and connections in situ.
+There are two x 2000 gal plus one 5000 gal concrete stock water tanks and an abundance of water.
 The main permanent creek is supplied by a significant catchment area up stream and the adjacent escarpment supplies the storm water run-off for the property's substantial underground water table.

 The property is situated approximately 20 minutes north of Tewantin/Noosa on a good bitumen tourist road to Fraser Island.
 Earle Page is approximately 40 minutes north of the Sunshine Coast Airport which currently has a 2450 metre international runway under construction that will undoubtedly increase tourism to the Sunshine Coast.